Advertiser Disclosure

 Your next trip to Paris might have a different border control process.
 Image Credit: Stella Shon

-Once it’s online, the new process will apply to all non-EU residents entering the EU, and both entries and exits will be digitally stored — no more waiting while border police search for your entry stamp in a well-used passport to see how long you were in the EU on this current trip.
+The new process will apply to all non-EU residents entering the EU, and both entries and exits will be digitally stored.

 Final Thoughts

-The border control process will feel different if you’re heading to the EU after these new digital systems start to be implemented in October this year.
+Your first trip to the EU (plus Iceland, Liechtenstein, Norway, and Switzerland) after October 12, 2025, will look a little different.
 You’ll scan your fingerprints and get a picture taken, and you won’t get a passport stamp.
 Everything is going digital, no matter your entry method.

 Ryan Smith's image